I have suffered injury through the fault of another party. What are my options?

 How long will it take for my injury claim to be resolved?

-If you bring a motor vehicle claim and fully expect to be compensated appropriately for your injuries, the earliest the claim can be settled is when your doctor releases you from care and informs your attorney if you have a permanent disability.
+If you bring a motor vehicle claim and fully expect to be compensated appropriately for your injuries, the earliest the claim should be settled is when your doctor releases you from care and informs your attorney if you have a permanent disability.
 No claim should be settled until you have completed all your medical treatment and your doctor has issued a final report.
-Generally, most soft-tissue injury claims are resolved within one (1) year depending upon your length of treatment.
-If you are more seriously injured and/or the claim cannot be settled without commencing a lawsuit, then the claim can take additional years to resolve.
+Generally, most soft-tissue injury claims are resolved within one (1) year, depending upon your length of treatment.
+If you are more seriously injured and/or the claim cannot be settled without commencing a lawsuit, the claim can take additional years to resolve.

 How long do I have to file a lawsuit?

 Connecticut has a two (2) year statute of limitations that governs almost all injury claims.
-This requires that a lawsuit must be commenced in court within two (2) years of the date of your injury.
+This requires that a lawsuit be commenced in court within two (2) years of the date of your injury.